Bonnyrigg Heights

 Bonnyrigg Heights is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bonnyrigg Heights, as per the 2016 Census, has a population where 54.4% were born overseas.
-At home, 72.4% speak a language other than English.
-Christianity is the main religion, practiced by 55.1%.
+Bonnyrigg Heights, as per the Australian Bureau of Statistics Census Data from June 30th, 2016, has a population where 54.4% were born overseas.
+Among these residents, 72.4% speak a language other than English at home.
+Christianity is the predominant religion in Bonnyrigg Heights, with 55.1% of people identifying as such.

 Frequently Asked Questions - Diversity